Potential Cable Beach ramp closure out for public comment

 Turtle nesting season is from October until March each year, with the Shire already having restricted vehicle access to the beach during these months.

-Flatback turtles are native to Broome and are a threatened and vulnerable species, and are therefore legally protected.
+Flatback turtles are native to Broome and special to the Yawuru people.
+They are also a threatened and vulnerable species, and are therefore legally protected.
 The Flatback Turtle community that nest at Cable Beach are local inhabitants and likely form a distinct nesting rookery.

 Shire of Broome president Harold Tracey said the community should provide input on this important decision.

 “There will be knock-on impacts should the Cable Beach access ramp be closed in December 2022 and January 2023, such as extra vehicles using Gantheaume Beach instead.
-However, traffic counts collected by the Shire indicate that this impact will be manageable for these months”.
+Traffic counts collected by the Shire indicate that this impact will be manageable for these months”.

-The public comment period runs from September 1 – 28.
+The public comment period will run from September 1 until September 28; to make a submission, e-mail firstname.lastname@example.org.